 The tablet is the earliest-known reference to infertility—and its parallels to the story of Hagar are unmistakable.

 Clearly, God did not intend for Hagar to be taken in as a surrogate mother.
 Nor was it biblically lawful.
 This act, though, was evidently quite legal within Mesopotamia for the time period, and would have been a practice Abraham and his wife were well familiar with—especially considering Abraham was a leading educator within the Babylonian community.

 And so—just as this tablet informs us—due to his wife’s infertility, Abraham did “go in unto” the handmaid Hagar, in order for her to produce a legal child for himself and Sarah.
-However, after Hagar conceived and gave birth to a son, jealousy and discontent became unbearable within the household.
+However, after Hagar conceived and gave birth to a son, jealousy and discontentment became unbearable within the household.
 God instructed Abraham that Hagar and Ishmael be released.
 Interestingly, according to the specific contract on the above tablet, the surrogate mother was to have been freed anyway after giving birth.
 Perhaps even the pagan Mesopotamian lawmakers had foreseen the potential for severe household conflict.
 Of course, had it all been done according to God’s purpose from the beginning, this domestic nightmare would never have occurred.

 Of further note: The Kültepe-Kanesh marriage contract states that the husband could not marry another woman (Mesopotamians were apparently largely monogamous).
 The tablet also states that a divorce would cost, in modern value, $1,500.